1 of 3

 Hemoperfusion

-What is Hemoperfusion?
+What is hemoperfusion?

 Hemoperfusion (HP) is a medical treatment that involves passing the patient's blood through a device containing an adsorbent material that removes toxic substances.